-Lavender oil has been shown to improve mood and reduce anxiety in several studies.
-A 2013 study found that lavender oil was just as effective as the prescription medication lorazepam (Ativan) in reducing anxiety before surgery.
-In another study, lavender oil was shown to effectively treat insomnia and improve sleep quality.
+Several studies have shown Lavender oil improves mood and reduces anxiety.
+A 2013 study found that lavender oil was as effective as the prescription medication lorazepam (Ativan) in reducing anxiety before surgery.
+In another study, lavender oil was shown to treat insomnia and improve sleep quality effectively.

 There is no one-size-fits-all answer to this question, as the appropriate dosage of lavender oil to treat children with ADHD will vary depending on the individual child’s age, weight, and severity of symptoms.
 However, a good starting point would be to add 1-2 drops of lavender oil to a diffuser or dilute in a carrier oil and apply topically to the temples and back of the neck.
 A higher dose may be necessary for more severe cases, but it is always best to start with a lower dose and increase as needed.

-Given its calming effects, it’s not surprising that lavender oil may also help treat ADHD.
+Given its calming effects, it’s unsurprising that lavender oil may also help treat ADHD.

 Probiotics can be a natural supplement for ADHD because they improve gut health.
 There are many causes of ADHD, but recent research suggests that gut health may play a role.